 Satisfactory Academic Progress (SAP)

-To continue receiving financial aid, undergraduate students must have a 2.000 GPA and have earned academic credit in 67 percent of the courses attempted.
+To continue receiving financial aid, undergraduate students must have a 2.000 grade-point average (GPA) and have earned academic credit in 67 percent of the courses attempted.
 Satisfactory academic progress will be evaluated once per academic year.
 Refer to the Student Financial Services website for more information about how satisfactory progress affects financial aid.